IndieMasco/TechEdWeek3Assignment/usermanual/READme.md

 ## Getting Started

 To run the game on your local machine, follow these steps:
-- 1. Clone the repository: `git clone [repository-url]`
+- STEP 1 - Clone the repository: `git clone [repository-url]`
-- 2. Navigate to the project directory: `cd [project-folder]`
+- STEP 2 - Navigate to the project directory: `cd [project-folder]`
-- 3. Open the `index.html` file in your web browser.
+- STEP 3 - Open the `index.html` file in your web browser.

 ## Upgrade Tier List